Fuqua School of Business: Dual degrees

 The Duke MBA offers several dual degree programs in conjunction with other graduate and professional programs at Duke.
 These programs allow students to earn two degrees in less time than if they pursued the two separately.
 Dual degrees are offered with Duke University School of Medicine, Duke University School of Law, Nicholas School of the Environment and Earth Sciences, Sanford School of Public Policy, and the Duke University School of Nursing.

+Rankings

+In 2025, U.S. News & World Report ranked Duke University Fuqua School of Business as a tie for #13 out of 133 in Best Business Schools and ranked the school in Business School Specialty Rankings as #12 in Business Analytics, #5 in Executive MBA, #9 in Management, #5 in Marketing, and #6 in Nonprofit.

+Fuqua School of Business was ranked #15 out of 100 in the Poets & Quants 2025-2026 MBA Programs rankings.

 Careers

 Poets&Quants 2024 ranking of MBA compensation indicated that Fuqua ranked 10th in the US for average starting pay (salary and bonus) at a total of $193,557.
 Additionally, Fuqua's MBA program ranked 8th in the US for the percentage of students who had jobs 3 months after graduating.